 What Is Included?

 The fee for the public workshop is $2,098.00 when paid by ACH or check.
-There is a credit card transaction fee when paying by a major credit card.
-The registration fees are inclusive of the following: workshop fees, participant materials, one – up to 20-minute virtual feedback, or design session up to six months following the workshop.
+There is a credit card transaction fee when paying with a major credit card.
+The registration fees are inclusive of the following: workshop fees, participant materials, one–up to 20-minute virtual feedback, or design session up to six months following the workshop.
 IBCT application certification fees are an additional $235.00 which are collected by TrainSmart along with the international certification required documents and then submitted to the IBCT for their review.

 Need A Private Train-the-Trainer in Miami, FL?